73-de-LZ/ARX-Heatmaps/README.md

 - Or process logs in smaller batches:
   - Copy a portion of the logs, less than 1000 files.
   - Open `main.html` and update the database.
-  - When DB is updated remove that log files.
+  - When DB is updated remove these log files.
   - Add the next batch and repeat the process until all logs are imported.

 </small>